Developers configure metadata in your application. See Tracing setup for setup instructions.

 - Choose an operator and enter a value.

-- starts with — value begins with the specified string
+- starts with: value begins with the specified string

-- ends with — value ends with the specified string
+- ends with: value ends with the specified string

-- exists — the key is present, regardless of value
+- exists: the key is present, regardless of value

 Metadata in the trace detail

-AgentMark stores metadata as aMap(LowCardinality(String), String) column in ClickHouse.
-Keys are indexed for fast filtering and search.
-All values are stored as strings — if you need to attach non-string values, convert them first:
+AgentMark stores metadata as string key-value pairs.
+It indexes keys for fast filtering and search, and it stores all values as strings.
+If you need to attach non-string values, convert them first:Best practices

 Recommended metadata keys

-userId— Per-user debugging and cost attribution.
-Example:"user-123"sessionId— Group related traces.
-Also available as a top-levelspan()option.
-Example:"sess-abc"environment— Distinguish staging from production when using a single app.
-Example:"production"version— Track which application version generated the trace.
-Example:"2.1.0"requestId— Correlate AgentMark traces with your application logs.
-Example:"req-xyz"feature— Identify which feature or flow triggered the trace.
+user_id: Per-user debugging and cost attribution.
+Example:"user-123".
+Use snake_case to populate the trace’s user field (AgentMark stores camelCaseuserIdas ordinary metadata).session_id: Group related traces into a session.
+Must be snake_case in metadata, or use the top-levelspan()sessionIdoption.
+Example:"sess-abc"environment: Distinguish staging from production when using a single app.
+Example:"production"version: Track which application version generated the trace.
+Example:"2.1.0"requestId: Correlate AgentMark traces with your application logs.
+Example:"req-xyz"feature: Identify which feature or flow triggered the trace.
 Example:"chat-v2"

 Tips